 The best way to explain the benefits of Story Massage for children with PMLD is to see it in action.
-So here are five video clips showing children engaging with the fun and interaction that can be enjoyed during a Story Massage session.
+So here are five video clips showing children engaging with fun and interaction during a Story Massage session.

 Story Massage in a Sensory Room

 This video shows how Rebecca and Chelsea, two learners with cerebral palsy are really engaging with the story and benefiting from the massage strokes in a school sensory room.
 Just look at the smiling faces – of both learners and staff!